awhiteside1/clever-ai/docs/spec/architecture.md

 ## System Design

-Clever will compose four primary systems: Platform, Knowledge, Idea Generation, and Experiences, which allow for minimal dependencies and clear interfaces.
+Clever will compose four primary systems: Platform, Knowledge, Idea Generation, and Experiences, which allow for minimal dependencies and clear interfaces, as well as a framework runtime to integrate them.

 ```mermaid
 flowchart BT